kevingillispie/Schema-Scalpel/README.txt

 == Changelog ==

 = 2.0.2 =
-* **Security & Hardening**: Implemented the modern `%i` identifier placeholder across all custom database queries to ensure maximum compatibility and protection against SQL injection.
+* **Security & Database Hardening**: Switched all custom table queries to the modern `%i` identifier placeholder for full compatibility with current WordPress standards and stronger protection against SQL injection.
-* **Performance**: Refactored bulk schema generation to use a single batch DELETE/INSERT logic, reducing database round-trips by up to 98% on large sites.
+* **Performance**: Refactored bulk schema generation to use efficient batch DELETE/INSERT operations, dramatically reducing database round-trips on sites with many posts/pages.
-* **Compatibility**: Full audit for PHP 8.4 compatibility, including resolving "Undefined Property" notices and refining type-casting for database results.
+* **Compatibility**: Full audit and fixes for PHP 8.4, including resolution of "Undefined Property" notices and improved type handling for database results.
-* **Maintenance**: Cleaned up the SCSC_Uninstaller and SCSC_Upgrade classes for smoother plugin lifecycle management.
+* **Maintenance**: Cleaned up the uninstaller and upgrade classes for more reliable plugin activation/deactivation cycles.

 = 2.0.1 =
 * **Performance**: Third-party schema disabling (Yoast, All in One SEO, Rank Math) now uses a single efficient database query instead of three separate queries on every page load.